coaching, Get ready, learning and remembering, maths, reading, writing

 2. Help your child connect the new spelling word with other words or parts of words they already know how to spell or read so their new spelling memory pathway is further supported.

 3. Make their learning of spelling words somehow shocking/interesting/surprising/exciting, especially if the spelling word doesn’t follow any phonics rule you know of.
 Phonics is the relationship between letters and their associated sounds.
-Learning new spelling words is easier when it is connected with an emotion.
+Learning new information is easier when it is connected with an emotion.

 4. Only learn five to seven new spelling words a day.
-Research on the memory has shown that five to seven new spelling, reading, or Mathematics facts is enough to remember at any one time.
+Research on the memory has shown that five to seven new facts is enough to remember at any one time.

-5. When learning spelling words, keep it short and simple.
+5. Keep learning short and simple.
 Your child will stay more focused then, and focus is crucial to remember new facts.
 Do the following five times.
 Write the spelling word and say the word as you write it.
 Check it is spelt correctly then cover the word.
 In other words, teach them to ‘write and say, then check and cover’ each new spelling word they are learning five times for between five to ten minutes.

 I suggest you:

-• Set up a simple system of learning spelling and reading words and Mathematics facts, where you can easily test their recall within 24 hours then again in a few days and again within a month.
-Regular testing of spelling and reading words and Mathematics facts enables new facts to develop strong memory pathways.
+• Set up a simple system of learning spelling and reading words and mathematics facts, where you can easily test their recall within 24 hours then again in a few days and again within a month.
+Regular testing enables new facts to develop strong memory pathways.

 Your child will remember new reading, spelling, or Mathematics facts when they pay full attention for a short time and revise, revise, revise.

-1 thought on “Making connections – the key to remembering reading and spelling words, and Mathematics facts”
+1 thought on “Making connections – the key to remembering reading and spelling words, and maths facts”

 1. Pingback: To Be Aware